 In this review

-- 6Reliability and Safety - currently readingThe M4 is a hotbed of hi-tech parts, but it's all been tried and tested by BMW.
-It's also packed with cutting edge safety kit
+- 6Reliability and Safety - currently readingThe BMW M4 Competition is a hotbed of tried and tested hi-tech parts, and it's also packed with cutting edge safety kit